Tosfly/TMT_Gene_Analysis/README.md

-#HeaderAnalysis of gene product alteration for 10plex-TMT experiments.
-Two-way ANOVA test
+#HeaderAnalysis of gene product alteration for 10plex-TMT experiments.##Remove ratio compression in TMT dataMake centered logratio transformation (CLR) in each MS1.
+Use TCA, box plots to evalue the results Ref Aitchison 1986.